guiro-org/guiro-org.github.io/contact/index.md

 tagline: Guiro, contact
 modified: 11-11-2014
 ---
-Vous pouvez contacter Guiro par <a href="mailto:guy.raud@gmail.com">email</a>.
+You can reach Guiro by <a href="mailto:guiro@guiro.org">email</a>
-Vous pouvez aussi le recontrer a sa galerie:
+You can also meet him at his galerie:
 7 rue du Port
 Pont-Aven
 France